All Episodes

 In August, an internal PowerPoint presentation from the American Federation of Teachers surfaced online.

-The document described how the American Federation of Teachers undermined minority parent groups efforts in Connecticut to pass the parent trigger legislation that offers parents real governing authority to transform failing schools.
+The document described how the American Federation of Teachers undermined minority parent groups' efforts in Connecticut to pass the parent trigger legislation that offers parents real governing authority to transform failing schools.

-A key to the American Federation of Teachers success in killing the effort was keeping parents groups away from the table.
+A key to the American Federation of Teachers' success in killing the effort was keeping parents groups away from the table.

-Story goes on to talk about two different schools here, a good school and a poor school.
+The story goes on to talk about two different schools here, a good school and a poor school.

 And it concludes that the defining differences between the two schools is parents.